StevenBtw/StevenBtw/README.md

 # Hi there!
 I'm Steven, by the way.
 This is my personal GitHub for side projects and experiments.
-Currently tinkering with automating EA work and applying graph data in the AI space, making AI more factual and deterministic.
+Currently tinkering with architecture modeling automation and applying graph data in the AI space, making AI more grounded.

 ## About Me

 💻 Recreational programmer.
-I code in evenings and weekends to tinker, to build and to learn.
-Not for my work/job.
+I code in evenings and weekends to create and to learn.

 🔭 Interested in data science, operations research, robotics and (home) automation.